 On a national level, identifying the crime of motor vehicle insurance fraud in order to develop strategies that allow law enforcement to target the problem is difficult.
-Unlike motor vehicle theft, theft from a motor vehicle, or theft of motor vehicle parts and accessories, instances of motor vehicle insurance fraud are not reported as part of the FBI's Uniform Crime Reporting program.
+Unlike motor vehicle theft or theft of motor vehicle parts and accessories, instances of motor vehicle insurance fraud are not reported as part of the FBl's Uniform Crime Reporting program.
 As a result, there are no uniform definitions of insurance fraud among the states, and the level of seriousness attached to the crime also varies.
 Some states classify insurance fraud or certain types of fraud as a felony, others as a misdemeanor.
 In addition, the dollar amount involved can determine whether the crime is considered a felony.

 According to the Institute, not all states require special investigation units of insurance companies to forward every suspicious claim to their state's fraud bureau.
 These reports of "suspected incidents" of insurance fraud are handled in-house by insurance carriers or by civil actions instead of being prosecuted criminally.
+In New York, however, state insurance law does require insurance carriers to report suspected instances of insurance fraud to the state Department of Financial Services.